Gauge theory and G2-geometry on Calabi-Yau links: The invariant of Calabi-Yau links

 the $8$--manifold inside the (compact component of the complement of the) sphere $S^9$ with boundary $K_f =\partial\xeps$ (Figure \ref{fig: smoothing}).
 The restriction $\Psi|_{\xeps}$ induces an $SU(4)$--structure, hence a $\Spin(7)$--structure on $\xeps$, which is $S^1$--invariant by construction.

-Restricting to the boundary we get an $S^1$--invariant $\rG_2$--structure on $K_f $, which corresponds exactly to an $SU(3)$--structure $\varphi'$ on the $CY^3$ quintic $V$.
+Restricting to the boundary we get an $S^1$--invariant $\rG_2$--structure on $K_f $, which corresponds exactly to an $SU(3)$--structure $\varphi'$ on the basic Calabi-Yau $V$.
 Now, all $SU(3)$--structures on a $6$--manifold are homotopic, as sections of a bundle of rank $8$, so $\varphi'$ is homotopic to our $\varphi$ and we can take $W=\xeps$:

 Now all we need is to calculate the topology of the smoothing of an affine hypersurface.

 \begin{proposition} Let $f:\C^{n+1}\to\C$ be weighted homogeneous polynomial with typical Milnor fibre $F$ (cf. Theorem \ref{thm-Milnorfibration}), and consider the model affine variety